 The world is full of sources of stress that we all encounter on a daily basis, from financial worries and political concerns to workplace pressure and familial anxiety — and due to the fact that we all face so many potential sources of stress, it is important to be aware of the effect that stress may be having on your body, as stress can be incredibly dangerous.

 The idea of stress being dangerous can also be very stressful in itself, creating a sort of vicious cycle, however, by learning to identify signs of stress, in particular signs of quiet stress, and learning about quiet stress relief, hopefully, you will be able to avoid feeling overwhelmed and keep living your best, healthiest life.

 Quiet stress can be a massive detriment to your mental health, and keeping yourself aware of it is the basis of the best defence.

 What Is Quiet Stress At Its Core?

 Most of us will harbour a stereotypical view of someone who is stressed as someone who is visibly angry, be it someone who shouts a lot or loses their temper seemingly rapidly in everyday situations.

-However, the idea of quiet stress is something which has been gathering quite a considerable amount of attention in professional medical circles and research groups, and presents the idea of a completely different type of stress which manifests itself in people differently to these archetypical ideas we often have.
+However, the idea of quiet stress is something that has been gathering quite a considerable amount of attention in professional medical circles and research groups and presents the idea of a completely different type of stress which manifests itself in people differently to these archetypical ideas we often have.